Non-abelian Rees construction and pure motives: Applications to pure motives

 S2 is more elusive: categories of super-representations of supergroups usually do not satisfy S2, \cf \eg \cite[10.1.1]{AK}.

-Under S1, for any indecomposable object $\sV$ of $\sC$, $\pi(\sV)$ is annihilated by some exterior or symmetric power.
+Under S1, for any indecomposable object $\sV$ of $\sC$, $\pi(\sV)\in \bar\sC$ is annihilated by some exterior or symmetric power.
 Under S2, the corresponding exterior or symmetric power of $\sV$ is $0$, hence $\sC$ is a Kimura-O'Sullivan category in the sense of \cite[9.2]{AK}; conversely, any Kimura-O'Sullivan category $\sC$ satisfies S1, S2.
-Besides, S2 may be replaced by
+Besides, under S1, S2 is equivalent to

-S2': the radical of $\sC$ \cite[1.4]{AK} is a tensor ideal (hence equal to the maximal tensor ideal $\sN$).
+S2': the radical of $\sC$ \cite[1.4]{AK} is a tensor ideal (hence equal to the maximal tensor ideal $\sN$, \cf \cite[1.4.4.b), 7.1.6]{AK}).